SuperAdam47/SuperAdam47/README.md

 </div>

 &nbsp;&nbsp;&nbsp;I've been coding with since 2016,  **over a decade** of dedicated practice.
 I prioritize client satisfaction over earnings, which is why I focus on delivering quality work.

-&nbsp;&nbsp;&nbsp;I am deeply indebted to the remarkable React & React Native community, which has greatly enriched my journey.
-Therefore, I am eager to reciprocate by giving back and disseminating my knowledge.

 &nbsp;&nbsp;&nbsp;I'm actively developing great projects with my passion, conduct workshops, produce articles, and contribute to open-source projects.

 &nbsp;&nbsp;&nbsp;Below, you'll find a selection of my previous endeavors: